samoyed-health-foundation/website/site/content/diseases/pulmonic-stenosis.md

 <http://pets.groups.yahoo.com/group/dogheart/>

-dogheart yahoo group- \"This list is for pet owners whose canine companions suffer from congestive heart failure, cardiomyopathy or other cardiac or cardiopulmonary disease.
-It\'s a place to share experiences, ask for advice from other owners, grieve and enjoy our companions in spite of their health problems.
-The list owner is NOT a veterinarian, just a guardian of a sick dog who would like to connect with others in the same situation.\"
+dogheart yahoo group- "This list is for pet owners whose canine companions suffer from congestive heart failure, cardiomyopathy or other cardiac or cardiopulmonary disease.
+It's a place to share experiences, ask for advice from other owners, grieve and enjoy our companions in spite of their health problems.
+The list owner is NOT a veterinarian, just a guardian of a sick dog who would like to connect with others in the same situation."

 Suggested Links
 ---------------